 Canvas provides instructors with many basic tools for sharing documents, posting and managing assignments, and assigning grades.
 Canvas also supports a wide range of other functions.
 This page provides resources and […]

 If you don’t see a contact for your school or department listed, consult ISC’s Faculty/Staff Support Directory.
-Your IT Support Annenberg: ASC IT Helpdesk School of Arts & Sciences: Instructional Technology & Pedagogy […]
+Instructional Technology Support Annenberg: ASC IT Helpdesk School of Arts & Sciences: Instructional Technology & Pedagogy […]

 Technology can help instructors reach their goals for student learning when used thoughtfully.
 CETLI supports instructors as they think about why they might use technology, which tools might best fit […]